-can only be the feeble imitator of Frederick II.
-As a German you will be an original, personally revered throughout Germany, adored by your people, vaunted by men of letters, respected by Europe, &c., &c."
-The explication of the enigma is, that Count Hertzberg imagined this to be the shortest road to make himself prime minister.
+The first of these plans is the work and the masterpiece of Count Hertzberg.
+He has said, and justly said: "There is only one mode of acquiring reputation; which is to impart an impulse to your nation, that under your reign a new kind of glory may take date.
+This impulse you can only give by acting determinately.
+What can you ever effect as the partisan of France?
+You can only be the feeble imitator of Frederick II.
+As a German you will be an original, personally revered throughout Germany, adored by your people, vaunted by men of letters, respected by Europe, etc., etc." The explication of the enigma is, that Count Hertzberg imagined this to be the shortest road to make himself Prime Minister.

 But the necessities of accident demand, or will soon demand, a different person.
 Servile as the country is, it is not habituated to ministerial slavery; and Hertzberg, long a subaltern, rather crafty than able, deceitful than cunning, violent than determined, vain than ambitious, old, infirm, and not promising any long duration of life, will not bend the people to this servility.
-They must have (for as this Welner, who is so much attended to at present, and whose influence near spectators only can discover, may push his pretensions), I repeat, they must have a man whose rank can quell subordinate candidates; and the number of such men is not great.
-I can discover but two men of this kind: Prince Henry, and the Duke of Brunswick.
-To the disadvantage of not living in the country, the latter adds that of being necessarily formidable to a feeble and indolent, but vain and jealous, Prince; and who may imagine that Prince Henry will not commit the same injury on his, the Sovereign's, reputation as a Prince who cannot leave his own country, and reside here constantly as prime minister, without being undoubtedly and conspicuously such.
+They must have (though this Welner, who is so much attended to at present, and whose influence near spectators only can discover, may push his pretensions), I repeat, they must have a man whose rank can quell subordinate candidates; and the number of such men is not great.
+I can discover but two men of this kind, - Prince Henry and the Duke of Brunswick.
+To the disadvantage of not living in the country, the latter adds that of being necessarily formidable to a feeble and indolent, but vain and jealous, Prince; who may imagine that Prince Henry will not commit the same injury on his, the Sovereign's, reputation as a Prince who cannot leave his own country, and reside here constantly as Prime Minister, without being undoubtedly and conspicuously such.
 For which reason the credit of Prince Henry daily strengthens, in spite of his ill address.
 However, he has boasted less within some few weeks; and, instead of not returning from Rheinsberg, whither he again goes during the absence of the King, till the middle of December, as was his intention, he will be here on the same day as his nephew.

 Yet, exclusive of the personal defects of Prince Henry, and the errors of which he will indubitably be guilty, how shall we reconcile the German system and the Monarch's hatred of the French to the confidence granted this Prince?
 The symptoms of such hatred, whether systematic or natural, continually increase and correspond.
-The King, when he dismissed Roux and Groddart, said, "Voilà donc de ces B-- dont je me suis défait."
+The King, when he dismissed Roux and Groddart, said, "Voilà donc de ces